bk-ghauri/Sassy-Assistant-Chatbot/README.md

 ## API Key Setup
 Set your API key in your environment variables.
 You can create an API key using [Groq](https://console.groq.com/home).

+---
+This analysis was originally developed as a guided project on [Dataquest](https://www.dataquest.io/).
+I expanded on the provided structure with my own interpretations.